swharden/QuickPlot/README.md

 > **WARNING:** QuickPlot is early in development and not yet intended to be used. **[ScottPlot](https://github.com/swharden/ScottPlot)** is a mature .NET library which can serve many plotting needs while QuickPlot is being developed.

+> **UPDATE:** QuickPlot uses the SkiaSharp library which is not trivially to get up and running ([issue #1](https://github.com/swharden/QuickPlot/issues/1)).
+This is especially true when using OpenGL.
+A core design goal of QuickPlot is minimal complexity, and the dependencies it requires make this not possible.
+If SkiaSharp (and it's OpenGL control) matures into something easily usable across multiple platforms, this project may be revisited.
+Until then, I'm stopping work on it. --Scott, October 2019

 ---

 # QuickPlot